The opioid list includes:

 - Codeine (marketed alone and in combination preparations including Paracod®, Panadeine, Tylenol 3®)

-Not unlike doctors of a hundred years ago, who didn’t recognize the addictive properties of opiates, modern-day physicians were largely unaware of just how addictive and dangerous the new synthetic opioid medications were when they first became available as prescription drugs in the l980s and l990s.
+Not unlike doctors of a hundred years ago, who didn’t recognize the addictive properties of opiates, modern-day physicians were largely unaware of just how addictive and dangerous the new synthetic opioid drugs were when they first became available as prescription medicines in the 1980s and 1990s.

 Physicians at that time were being urged to find better ways to treat chronic and severe pain.
 Of course, doctors knew opioids such as heroin and morphine were highly addictive, but reports on the newer opioids indicated they had little addictive potential.

 For example, a letter to the editor published in 1980 in the New England Journal of Medicine, claimed fewer than one percent of patients at Boston University Medical Center treated with opioids (then called narcotics) while hospitalized became addicted.
 A study published in 1986 in the journal Pain, concluded opioids “can be safely and effectively prescribed to selected patients with relatively little risk of producing the maladaptive behaviors which define opioid abuse.”
 This study only involved 38 patients, yet it was widely used by pharmaceutical companies that manufactured the drugs to promote opioids.

 Bottom line: By the 1990s, when OxyContin came on the market, doctors were being informed prescription opioids were highly effective for treating pain long-term (especially chronic neck and back pain) with little risk of dependency problems.
 And wanting to help their patients with chronic pain, physicians began to prescribe the drugs frequently.